thiruven7/bank-account-balance-tracker/README.md

       limit: 1000 # Max Transaction Limit to submit to the Audit System.
       maxAmountPerBatch: 1000000 # Max absolute amount per batch in £.
     scheduler:
-      delay-ms: 30000 # in millisecnds
+      delay-ms: 30000 # in milliseconds
   bank:
     transaction:
       amount: